Last Updated 1 week by Emily Standley-Allard

 I have in all honesty also experienced some frustration with them.
 It can be a race to the bottom of the barrel at times and some people are only looking to pay as little as they can possibly get away with.
 Make sure you don’t sell yourself short.

-This is the only way you will have the skills to back it up, generate a monthly income authentically and get what you deserve!
+This is the only way you will have the writing skills and authority to back it up, generate a monthly income authentically and get the pay grade you deserve!

 Read these Posts!